|

 to the apartment, her hands clutched to her wound.
 Elizabeth Harrison was found lying across

-her bed having been strangled with her apron string or similar and Mrs. Duncomb similarly lying
+her bed having been strangled with her apron string or similar and Mrs. Duncomb similarly lying across her bed.
+It seemed that she too had been strangled

-weight of her assailant’s body on top of her.
+assailant’s body on top of her.
 On the Sunday morning, one

-fetch another of Mrs. Duncomb’s
+went to fetch another of Mrs. Duncomb’s friends, a

-returned later with Mrs. Ann Oliphant, also a
+with Mrs. Ann Oliphant, also a friend of Mrs. Duncomb,

 who was quite a bit younger and managed to gain entry into the